textiles-lab/transfer-plan-supplement/README.md

 You can view a transfer plan (.xout file) with animation by using the included `flat-transfers.html`, or call `node flat-transfer-visualizer.js` from the command line to create SVG files of the plan.

+Running any transfer planning algorithm with flag -h will convert the problem to half gauge.
+This allows one to run schoolbus+sliders without any sliders.
 ## Creating Laces
 Also included is make-lace.html, a visual tool for making laces.
 It reads and writes .lace files, which encode both the knitting information and the transfer problem as an offset formulation.
 In make-lace.html, you drag stitches to create stacks, click on a given stitch to send it to the front of a stack, and right click to toggle between knit and purl.
 The resulting .lace file can then be passed to lace-to-knitout.js, which will create a knitout file using the transfer plan passed in as a parameter.
 For information on the knitout specification, see (https://textiles-lab.github.io/knitout/knitout.html).